Randomized truncation of quantum states: Introduction

 \paragraph{Application to tensor networks.} We propose tensor network truncation as a natural application of randomized truncation.
 How useful this is in practice, and for \emph{which} applications precisely, will require detailed numerical study, which we leave to follow-up work.

-\paragraph{Computing the sampling weights.} We use a black-box result based on the ellipsoid method to argue that the sampling weights can be efficiently computed.
+\paragraph{Computing the sampling weights.} We use a black-box result based on the ellipsoid method to argue that the sampling weights can be efficiently computed~\cite{SV19}.
 While this has polynomial scaling, it is not very practical.
 Numerically, using a Newton method and a diagonal approximation of the Hessian works well.
 It would be interesting to give rigorous performance bounds for this method.
-It may also be that the heuristic version of Newton's method can be further improved.
+It may also be that the heuristic version of Newton's method, given in \Cref{sec:fast_algorithms}, can be further improved.

 \paragraph{Applications beyond quantum states.} We focus on the case where the vector we try to approximate is a quantum state.
 A natural follow-up direction is to investigate applications beyond this interpretation.
-This directly leads to the question of generalization of other norms than the 1-norm, such as the operator norm or general $p$-norms.
-Moreover, it may not be natural to impose a normalization condition on the approximating vectors; this also changes the optimization problem.
+This may require generalizing to approximations in norms besides the (Schatten) 1-norm, such as the operator norm or general $p$-norms.
+Moreover, it may not be natural to impose a normalization condition on the approximating vectors, which changes the optimization problem.

 \paragraph{Relation to Hamiltonian simulation.} As described in \cref{sec:related}, there are several randomized Hamiltonian simulation methods that can be viewed as solving a related problem.
 Namely, given a Hamiltonian $H=\sum_{i=1}^L v_ih_i$, can we approximate $e^{-iHt}$ with a random mixture of $\exp(-i\sum_i w_i h_i)$ for a collection of $k$-sparse vectors $w$?
 The qDRIFT algorithm can be viewed as doing this for 1-sparse $w$.
 Applied to a starting state $\ket \psi$, and assuming $h_i^2 \propto I$, this means approximating $e^{-iHt}\ket\psi$ with a mixture of superpositions of $\ket\psi$ and $h_i\ket\psi$.
 Applying our robustness-optimal scheme with $k=2$, and neglecting higher-order terms, turns out to yield precisely qDRIFT.
 Improving this to higher values of $k$ is a compelling open problem.
 One of the key difficulties is that qDRIFT addresses only first-order and second-order error while modern Hamiltonian simulation methods generally control higher-order errors as well.
 An exploration of methods for partially randomized Hamiltonian simulation is initiated in recent work~\cite{Q4Bio-PhaseEstimation}.